jcrossley3/lein-modules/README.md

   keyword versions will disappoint pomegranate.
 Instead, we may need to introduce some subtask that spits out versionized project.clj files in each child dir.
+* Consider replacing the version keyword stuff with a plugin subtask that spits out actual project.clj files for child modules, using the version strings from the `:versions` map that would then be keyed by symbols rather than keywords.
+The symbols would match the first element of the dependency vectors found in `:dependencies`, `:plugins`, and `:parent` in the child project maps.
+We'd want to preserve formatting and comments and probably leave `:profiles` alone.
+That could make straight regex replacement tricky.

 ## License